Motivic Chern classes of Schubert cells, Hecke algebras, and applications to Casselman's problem: Introduction

 Theorem~\ref{thm:introT1} generalizes the analogous result from~\cite{aluffi.mihalcea:eqcsm} where it was proved that the CSM classes of Schubert cells are recursively determined by operators in the degenerate Hecke algebra.
 The proof of Theorem~\ref{thm:introT1} relies on the calculations of push-forwards of classes from the Bott-Samelson desingularizations of Schubert varieties.

-To illustrate the result, we list below the non-equivariant motivic Chern classes of Schubert cells in $\Fl(3):= \mathrm{SL}_3(\bbC)/B$, the manifold parametrizing flags in $\C^3$.~In this case, the Weyl group is the symmetric group $S_3$, generated by simple reflections $s_1$ and $s_2$, and $w_0 = s_1 s_2 s_1$ is the longest element. { } One observes in these examples, and one can also prove it in general, that the specialization $y \mapsto 0$ in $MC_y(X(w)^\circ)$ yields the ideal sheaf of the boundary of the Schubert variety~$X(w)$.
-The Schubert class $\calO_w$ is obtained if one takes $y \mapsto 0$ in a recursion given by a renormalization of the dual operator $\calT_i^\vee$.
+To illustrate the result, we list below the non-equivariant motivic Chern classes of Schubert cells in $\Fl(3):= \SL_3(\bbC)/B$, the manifold parametrizing flags in $\bbC^3$.~In this case, the Weyl group is the symmetric group $S_3$, generated by simple reflections $s_1$ and $s_2$, and $w_0 = s_1 s_2 s_1$ is the longest element. { }One observes in these examples, and one can also prove it in general, that the specialization $y \mapsto 0$ in $\MC_y(X(w)^\circ)$ yields the (push-forward to $G/B$ of the) ideal sheaf of the boundary of the Schubert variety~$X(w)$.
+The Schubert class $\calO_w$ is obtained if one takes $y \mapsto 0$ in a recursion given by a renormalization of the inverse of the dual operator $\opT^\vee_i$; see Example~\ref{ex:motcells}.
 In fact, Theorem~\ref{thm:introT1} generalizes the well-known fact from Schubert Calculus that the Schubert classes $\calO_w$ are obtained recursively by the Demazure operators $\partial_i$.
 These and other combinatorial properties of the motivic Chern classes will be studied in a continuation to this paper.

 A remarkable feature in the examples listed above is a positivity property.
 Based on substantial computer evidence we make the following positivity conjecture:

 \begin{conj}[Positivity Conjecture] Consider the Schubert expansion